DanielFortuyn/nonsmartcontracts/overig/information_security_policy.md

 ## 2. Information Security Policy

-{{CompanyName}} frequently handles sensitive information.
-Sensitive Information must have adequate safeguards in place to protect them, to protect privacy, to ensure compliance with various regulations and to guard the future of the organisation. {{CompanyName}} commits to respecting the privacy of all its customers and to protecting any data about customers from outside parties.
+{{companyName}} frequently handles sensitive information.
+Sensitive Information must have adequate safeguards in place to protect them, to protect privacy, to ensure compliance with various regulations and to guard the future of the organisation. {{companyName}} commits to respecting the privacy of all its customers and to protecting any data about customers from outside parties.
 To this end management are committed to maintaining a secure environment in which to process information so that we can meet these promises.
 Employees handling sensitive data should ensure:

   - Handle Company and customer information in a manner that fits with their sensitivity;
   - Limit personal use of company information and telecommunication systems and ensure it doesn't interfere with your job performance;
-  - {{CompanyName}} reserves the right to monitor, access, review, audit, copy, store, or delete any electronic communications, equipment, systems and network traffic for any purpose;
+  - {{companyName}} reserves the right to monitor, access, review, audit, copy, store, or delete any electronic communications, equipment, systems and network traffic for any purpose;
   - Do not use e-mail, internet and other Company resources to engage in any action that is offensive, threatening, discriminatory, defamatory, slanderous, pornographic, obscene, harassing or illegal;
   - Do not disclose personal information unless authorised;
   - Protect sensitive information;